-MCABC is the only association dedicated to British Columbia’s mechanical trades.
+MCABC is the only association solely dedicated to British Columbia’s mechanical trades.

 With a voting MCABC membership, contractor members automatically become members of MCA Canada – which respresents them at a national level – and have the option of joining the MSCC (Mechanical Service Contractors of Canada) at no extra cost.

 MCABC members enjoy enhanced professional reputation through their affiliation with MCABC.
 Before any membership is granted, applicants are considered carefully and vetted by our elected Board of Directors, which represents the best of the mechanical industry.
 References are required and checked.
 Members must adhere to the highest industry standards and business practices and, as such, are considered leaders of the industry.